rossbar/UbuntuInstallScripts/README.md

 12. `sudo python\_install.sh`: Use `apt-get` to install python packages for system python. **NOTE**: Downloads >350 Mb from the network.
 13. `sudo python\_upgrade.sh`.
-Use `pip` to upgrade the packages that were installed with `apt-get`, and install new python packages to the system python. **NOTE**: some packages, particularly scipy and the PySide bindings, take a very long time to build (O(30min)).
+Use `pip` to upgrade the packages that were installed with `apt-get`, as well as install new python packages to the system python. **NOTE**: some packages, particularly scipy and the PySide bindings, take a very long time to build (O(30min)).

 14. `sudo python_mayavi.sh`: Mayavi installation is annoying, requires special attention to keep from borking python environment.